Nansen 'Mind is not Buddha.

-They'd to study books, the confucian "canon" to become quite learned in the classics to qualify for a goverment job.
+They'd to study books, the Confucian "canon", to become quite learned in the classics to qualify for a government job.

 In contrast Buddhist monks meditated to forget what they knew and ever learned to qualify for the same jobs!

 This must have been an embarrassment for their Confucian competitors.